8 Closet Alternatives That Save Space & Look Great!

 This is a great option if you’ve got kids in the house and works especially well for outdoor gear.
 You can also get benches with in-built storage space or compartments for extra storage, muddy boots, etc.

 Wardrobes, also known by the more fancy ‘armoire’, are a stylish way to store your clothes.
 Granted; they’re not very different from closets and do require a bit of space, but since they feature a generally slimmer build than closets and come in a range of colors, sizes and designs, you can pick out a size that fits your space.
+They can be very close to, if not exactly, the standard closet depth as well.

 Some wardrobes even come with drawers, in addition to rods, so that you can store folded clothes, shoes, and accessories.
 Even if they don’t come with in-built hanging rods, you can easily install them using the closet rods mentioned above.